That dollar amount reflects a 44.1% gain from $15.7 billion five years earlier in 2017.

-Based on the average exchange rate for 2019, the Croatian kuna appreciated by 3.4% against the US dollar since 2015 but declined by -5.5% from 2018 to 2019.
-Croatia’s weaker local currency since 2018 makes its exports paid for in stronger US dollars relatively less expensive for international buyers during 2019.
+Based on the average exchange rate for 2021, the Croatian kuna appreciated by 4% against the US dollar since 2017 and increased by 3.8% from 2020 to 2021.
+Croatia’s stronger local currency makes its exports paid for in weaker US dollars relatively more expensive for international buyers.

-From a continental perspective, 89.4% of Croatia’s exports by value were delivered to fellow European countries while 5% were sold to importers in Asia.
-Croatia shipped another 3% worth of goods to North America.
+From a continental perspective, 89.6% of Croatia’s exports by value were delivered to fellow European countries while 5% were sold to importers in Asia.
+Croatia shipped another 3.7% worth of goods to North America.
 Smaller percentages went to Africa (1.3%), Latin America excluding Mexico but including the Caribbean (0.2%) then Oceania led by Australia (0.1%).

-Given Croatia’s population of 4.1 million people, its total $17.4 billion in 2019 exported goods translates to roughly $4,300 for every resident in the European nation.
+Given Croatia’s population of 4.034 million people, its total $22.7 billion worth of exported goods in 2021 translates to roughly $5,600 for every resident in the European nation.
 That dollar metric eclipses the average $4,200 per capita one year earlier during 2020.

 Croatia’s Top 10 Exports

-The leading decliner among Croatia’s top 10 export categories was mineral fuels including oil thanks to a -8.9% drop year over year.
+The leading decliner among Croatia’s top 10 export categories was vehicles, thanks to its -2% year-over-year drop.

 The following types of Croatian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports reflect the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 - Wood: US$722.9 million (Up by 38.1% since 2020)

 - Cereals: $336.million (Up by 17.9%)